5argon/arkham-starter/sveltekit/src/lib/md/encounter.md

 One layer higher from a scenario are transitions.
 Campaign is composed of finite sequence of transitions from one scenario to other, which links up into a tree visualized by the official campaign log.

 This tab let you select from all these possible transitions instead of individual scenario.
+They are filtered to those that starts from the selected scenario, which is linked with the Scenario Tab.
 Each transition is a **pair** of scenario except the first one where you start the game.

 ## Pre-gather for the next session